GoogleCloudPlatform/cluster-toolkit/examples/README.md

             key7: $(jsonencode(resource1.config))
 ```

-### Escape Variables
+### Escape expressions

-Under circumstances where the variable notation conflicts with the content of a setting or string, for instance when defining a startup-script runner that uses a subshell like in the example below, a non-quoted backslash (`\`) can be used as an escape character.
+Under circumstances where the expression notation conflicts with the content of a setting or string, for instance when defining a startup-script runner that uses a subshell like in the example below, a non-quoted backslash (`\`) can be used as an escape character.
 It preserves the literal value of the next character that follows:  `\$(not.bp_var)` evaluates to `$(not.bp_var)`.

 ```yaml
 deployment_groups: